ronnygeo/DupeDetective/README.md

-# Plagiarism Detector in Java
+# Dupe Detective: A Plagiarism Detector in Java

 ### Phase A: Design
 ### Phase B: Design